Deep thermalization under charge-conserving quantum dynamics: Discussion

 Our results on deep thermalization with a $U(1)$ conserved charge are closely related to recent works on deep thermalization in energy-conserving (Hamiltonian) systems, where one also obtains a GSE for `energy-revealing' measurements and a Scrooge ensemble (which reduces to the Haar ensemble at infinite temperature) for `energy-non-revealing' measurements~\cite{cotler_emergent_2023,mark_maximum_2024}.
-A distinct conceptual feature of our setup relative to the Hamiltonian one is that the GSE is built out of a limited (linear in $N$) amount of data, namely the distribution $p(Q)$ and the possible charge measurement outcomes $\{Q_B\}$ on the bath.
+A distinct conceptual feature of our setup relative to the Hamiltonian one is that the GSE is built out of a limited (polynomial in $N$) amount of data, namely the distribution $p_{\rm in}(Q)$ and the charge distribution on measurement basis states on the bath, $p_{\rm out}(Q_B|\nu)$.
 The Hamiltonian case instead appears to depend on an exponential amount of data (e.g.~all possible bitstrings measured on the bath)~\cite{mark_maximum_2024}.
+It is an interesting open question whether this exponential amount of data is necessary or could be compressed to a polynomial amount by a suitable coarse-graining process.
+We leave this question, as well as a full study of the similarities and differences between the case of Abelian on-site symmetry and energy conservation, for future work.

-It is possible that the latter structure would also arise in our $U(1)$ charge-conserving setting under general, `partially charge-revealing' measurement bases, which are neither `maximally charge-revealing' ($z$ basis) nor `charge-non-revealing' ($x$-$y$ plane bases).
-We leave this interesting scenario, as well as a full study of the similarities and differences between the case of Abelian on-site symmetry and energy conservation, for future work.
-A possible intermediate step would be to consider the effect of {\it non-Abelian} symmetries, such as $SU(2)$, or non-on-site symmetries such as translation~\cite{varikuti_unraveling_2024}.
+Another exciting direction for future research is the effect of {\it non-Abelian} symmetries, such as $SU(2)$, or non-on-site symmetries such as translation~\cite{varikuti_unraveling_2024}.
 These generally do not admit a local, fully-revealing basis---i.e., they do not have a complete basis of disentangled eigenstates, which makes them more similar to the case of energy conservation.
 More broadly, non-Abelian symmetry has been shown to have remarkably strong effects on thermalization~\cite{murthy_non-abelian_2023,majidy_non-abelian_2023,majidy_noncommuting_2023} and on the entanglement of post-measurement states~\cite{majidy_critical_2023,feng_charge_2024}, and we expect its effect on deep thermalization to be no less rich.
+The conceptual framework introduced in this work readily lends itself to generalization in these and other directions.